How to Build a Team for Your Startup Company

 Generally, we recommend startups utilize payroll software to streamline this process and get their employees paid worry-free.
-Services like Gusto make issuing payroll easy and quick with tax preparation to match.
+Services like ADP make issuing payroll easy and quick with tax preparation to match.

 Once you’ve laid the groundwork for building your team, it is time to begin your search for the right team members for your startup.

 Word-of-mouth recruiting occurs when an employee or someone else associated with your company recruits people they know to come work at your company.
 This is an effective way to find candidates that will be more likely to align with your company culture and gives you more insight into the candidate before you hire them.